Website Maintenance Guide

 If Link_1 is left blank, the project is displayed as Upcoming — grey hollow dot, grey card, and an “Upcoming” badge.
 Once published, fill in the links and the project switches to the normal blue style.

-5. Speaking Page — speaking/speaking-page.qmd
+5. Talks Page — speaking/speaking-page.qmd

 1. Timeline — an R chunk (tl-speaking) reads the Excel, builds HTML cards, and outputs them via cat() with results='asis'.
+Shares timeline CSS with the projects page via html/timeline.css.
+Year dividers are automatically inserted between entries from different years.

-Both the projects and speaking timelines are generated by R. Because the R output is inserted into Markdown before Pandoc processes it, no line of generated HTML may start with 4+ spaces — Pandoc would treat it as a code block and escape the tags.
+Because the R output is inserted into Markdown before Pandoc processes it, no line of generated HTML may start with 4+ spaces — Pandoc would treat it as a code block and escape the tags.
 Keep all sprintf() / paste0() templates at ≤ 3-space indentation.

 Add a new talk or poster